tranbom/veman/docs/quickstart.md

 The environment variable `VEMAN_ENV_DIR` can be used to override the default directory veman uses for venvs.
 No venvs will be moved when changing `VEMAN_ENV_DIR`.
 It is possible to use different directories to maintain different sets of venvs by modifying the environment variable when running veman.

+When using `VEMAN_ENV_DIR` the value must be set to an absolute path.

 Example:
 `veman create appdev` - Create a managed environment which will be stored at the default location
 `VEMAN_ENV_DIR=/home/user/custom/location/environments veman create djangoenv57` - Create a managed environment at a custom location